 11. Set a Comfortable Budget

 Establishing a realistic budget is an integral part of how you will prioritize and evaluate all of the decisions you will make during your engagement ring shopping.

 The current national average cost of an engagement ring is just over $6,000 for a 1.2 carat center stone diamond with an additional ring setting with 0.6 carats of diamonds.
 Of course, engagement rings are purchased in all price points, and you don't need to pay for your engagement ring all at once.

-Whether shopping for engagement rings at Lisa Robin Jewelry online or in our studio, financing options from Affirm and Synchrony are available, some interest-free, to allow you to buy now, pay later.
+Whether shopping for engagement rings at Lisa Robin Jewelry online or in our studio, financing options from Affirm, Afterpay, and Sezzle are available, some interest-free, to allow you to buy now, pay later.